Filmed entirely on location in Shanghai, China, November 2011

 Dialogue in English and Mandarin

-Shot on location in Shanghai on RED at 4K
+Shot on RED at 4K

 But after their one day together, Wang disappears.
 Eva cannot find him at his studio, nor at his gallery; his paintings have gone; it is almost as if he had never existed.
-Resigned to return to the Western circle she had been happy to leave behind, Eva enters a very glamorous bar on the Bund – and sees Wang among them, sleekly dressed, just like them.
+Resigned to return to the Westerners she had been happy to leave behind, Eva enters a glamorous bar on the Bund – and sees Wang among them, sleekly dressed, just like them.
 Wang is not at all what he had seemed to Eva.
 But did he lie to her or is he simply smarter than she, adapting to the modern world?
 Alone on the bar’s balcony, looking out over the Pudong skyline, Eva realises that she must change.

 Years later, a well-dressed Chinese man, bearing all the marks of success, passes a small European art gallery.
 In it, works in vivid colours hint at the styles of both Wang’s and Eva’s paintings, a mixture of tradition and modernity, Asian and Old World.
 On the window is the name of the artist, EVA NOUI, and the title of the show, DREAMS FOR CHINA.
 The Chinese man stops – smiles a smile we seem to recognise – and goes in.